JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 As a vector whose coefficients are homogeneous polynomials of fixed degree, or as a vector whose coefficients are polynomials in ``N-1`` variables.
-The current implementation of `TaylorSeries.jl` corresponds to the first option, though some infraestructure has been built that permits to develop the second one.
+The current implementation of `TaylorSeries.jl` corresponds to the first option, though some infrastructure has been built that permits to develop the second one.
 An elegant (lazy) implementation of the second representation was discussed  [here](https://groups.google.com/forum/#!msg/julia-users/AkK_UdST3Ig/sNrtyRJHK0AJ).